-NOTICE IS HEREBY GIVEN THAT the annual meeting of the shareholders (the "Meeting") of Cerro de Pasco Resources Inc. (the "Corporation") will be held at 1, Place Ville Marie, 40th Floor, Montréal, Québec H3B 4M4 and via webcast at https://lavery.zoom.us/j/61573137408 at 10:30 a.m.
-(EDT), on September 17, 2024, for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the annual meeting of the shareholders (the "Meeting") of Cerro de Pasco Resources Inc. (the "Corporation") will be held at 1, Place Ville Marie, 40th Floor, Montréal, Québec H3B 4M4 and via webcast at https://lavery.zoom.us/j/68239865916?pwd=b3xcaB3cDmKGEFFVQrmBbV9fNyHyjK.1 at 10:30 a.m.
+(EDT), on September 18, 2025, for the following purposes:

-- 1. to receive the financial statements of the Corporation for the fiscal year ended March 31, 2024 and the auditors' report thereon; - 2. to elect the directors of the Corporation for the forthcoming year; - 3. to reappoint Davidson and Company LLP, Chartered Professional Accountants, as auditors of the Corporation and to authorize the directors to fix the auditors' remuneration; and - 4. to transact such other business that may properly be brought before the meeting or any postponement or adjournment thereof.
+- 1. to receive the financial statements of the Corporation for the fiscal year ended March 31, 2025 and the auditors' report thereon; - 2. to elect the directors of the Corporation for the forthcoming year; - 3. to reappoint Davidson and Company LLP, Chartered Professional Accountants, as auditors of the Corporation and to authorize the directors to fix the auditors' remuneration; - 4. to consider, and if deemed advisable, to pass, with or without variation, an ordinary resolution, consenting to 2176423 Ontario Ltd. becoming a Control Person of the Corporation, as such term is defined in Policy 1.1 Interpretation of the TSX Venture Exchange, as a result of a private placement offering of units of the Corporation; and - 5. to transact such other business that may properly be brought before the meeting or any postponement or adjournment thereof.